 Tolerance | Very well tolerated | May irritate | Suitable for all skin types |

-For an optimal routine: apply shea butter and hyaluronic acid in the morning, and gradually introduce retinol in the evening.
-These ingredients can be combined to meet the specific needs of mature skin.
+For an optimal routine: in the morning, apply shea butter and hyaluronic acid, and gradually introduce retinol in the evening.
+These ingredients can be combined to cater to the specific needs of mature skin.

 1. Shea Butter

-Shea butter is recognized for its ability to deeply moisturize and nourish the skin, making it a valuable ally for mature skin.
-Thanks to its fatty acid content, it helps maintain hydration and fight against the dryness often associated with skin aging.
+Shea butter is well-known for its ability to deeply hydrate and nourish the skin, making it a precious ally for mature skin.
+Thanks to its content of fatty acids, it helps to maintain hydration and combat the dryness that’s often associated with aging skin.

-Research indicates that regular use improves skin hydration while restoring suppleness and radiance.
-Its texture allows it to be used in different ways:
+Research indicates that regular use improves skin hydration while restoring its suppleness and radiance.
+Its texture allows it to be used in various ways:

-- Day treatment: Protects the skin from external aggressions.
+- Daytime Care: Protects your skin from external aggressions.

 - Night Mask: Promotes deeper repair.

-- Eye contour treatment: Perfectly suitable for sensitive areas.
+- Eye contour care: Perfect for sensitive areas.

-To fully enjoy its benefits, it is advisable to use pure, unrefined shea butter.
-Apply it in the morning to protect your skin, in the evening as a restorative mask, or around the eyes to soften that delicate area.
-A daily application, both morning and evening, can improve firmness and hydration while being gentle on sensitive skin.
+To fully enjoy its benefits, it's best to use pure, unrefined shea butter.
+Apply it in the morning to shield your skin, in the evening as a restorative mask, or gently around your eyes to soften this delicate area.
+Using it every day, both morning and night, can enhance firmness and hydration while being kind to sensitive skin.

-By incorporating shea butter into your routine, you can compare its effects to those of other ingredients such as retinol or hyaluronic acid, while exploring other solutions tailored to your skin.
+By incorporating shea butter into your routine, you can compare its effects to those of other ingredients like retinol or hyaluronic acid, all while exploring other solutions that suit your skin.

 2. Retinol

-Retinol is often prized for its effects on skin aging.
-Unlike shea butter, which hydrates immediately, retinol works deep down by stimulating cell renewal.
+Retinol is often highly valued for its effects on skin aging.
+Unlike shea butter, which provides immediate hydration, retinol works deep down to stimulate cell renewal.

-For mature skin, it can offer notable benefits:
+For mature skin, it can offer some truly notable benefits:

 ---|---|---|

-To avoid irritation, gradually introduce retinol.
-Apply it once or twice a week initially, then increase the frequency based on your skin's tolerance.
-Use it in the evening, and complement with a sunscreen in the morning to protect your skin.
+To avoid irritation, introduce retinol gradually.
+Start by applying it once or twice a week, then increase the frequency based on your skin's tolerance.
+Use it in the evening and complement it with a sunscreen in the morning to protect your skin.

-If signs of irritation appear, reduce the frequency or choose milder products.
-You can also combine retinol with shea butter, but apply them at different times of the day to minimize the risk of irritation.
+If you notice any signs of irritation, try reducing the frequency or opting for gentler products.
+You can also combine retinol with shea butter, but it's best to apply them at different times throughout the day to help minimize the risk of irritation.

 3. Hyaluronic Acid

-Hyaluronic acid, naturally present in the skin, decreases with age.
-For mature skin, its use offers specific benefits, distinct from those of shea butter.
+Hyaluronic acid, naturally present in the skin, decreases as we age.
+For mature skin, using it offers unique benefits that are different from those of shea butter.

 ---|---|---|

-These elements underscore the importance of a well-thought-out formulation to make the most of hyaluronic acid.
+These elements underscore the importance of a well-thought-out formulation to fully benefit from hyaluronic acid.

-For maximum efficacy, prioritize formulas containing different molecular weights:
+For maximum effectiveness, opt for formulas that contain various molecular weights:

 - Low molecular weight (< 50 kDa): penetrates deeply for intense hydration.

-- High molecular weight (> 1000 kDa) : remains on the surface to provide immediate hydration.
+- High molecular weight (> 1000 kDa): stays on the surface to provide immediate hydration.

 Hyaluronic acid and shea butter can also be used together.
-First, apply the hyaluronic acid to slightly damp skin, followed by the shea butter to seal in hydration.
-This combination meets the water and lipid needs of mature skin.
+First, apply the hyaluronic acid on slightly damp skin, followed by the shea butter to seal in the hydration.
+This combination meets the needs of mature skin for both moisture and lipids.

 Unlike shea butter, which can be used on its own, hyaluronic acid requires a specific formulation to ensure its stability and effectiveness.
 Opt for products containing a concentration of hyaluronic acid between 1% and 2% to achieve optimal results while avoiding potential irritations.